 An article in the Conversation, in making the point that the Veteran community needs more support, said this:

 “… in the previous 12 months, 17.7% of transitioned ADF personnel had experienced post-traumatic stress disorder (PTSD) compared to 8.7% still serving in the ADF full-time, and 5.2% in the Australian community.

 Other common mental health conditions in transitioned ADF personnel include depression (11.2%), and anxiety disorders [which are]… all estimated to be higher than rates in the general population.

 Rates of suicidality (thinking about, planning or attempting suicide) were … ten times greater than the Australian community.”

-I’m pleased that we have some Veterans and frontline emergency people (such as police and ambulance workers) among our students.
+But I’m pleased that we have some Veterans and frontline emergency people (such as police and ambulance workers) among our yoga students.
 I know they get a lot from the yoga they do.
 Dr Bessel’s book helped me understand more about why that is the case.

 If you know someone who may get help from yoga, in any way, I’d be grateful if you’d encourage them to give yoga a try.

 Alternatively, I’m happy to chat by phone about questions like what type of yoga for PTSD, the best yoga for PTSD, and yoga poses for PTSD.
 Reach out to us via these Flametree Yoga contacts.